Sea Buckthorn

 Interactions.
 Combining sea buckthorn with blood-thinning drugs or supplements could raise your risk of bleeding.

-Sea buckthorn may also interfere with certain medicines that treat heart rhythm problems, cancer, or autoimmune diseases.
+Sea buckthorn may also interfere with certain medicines that treat gastrointestinal conditions, heart rhythm problems, cancer, or autoimmune diseases.

 Avoid using sea buckthorn if you are pregnant or breastfeeding.
 There is not enough information to prove its safety.

 The FDA does not regulate supplements.
 Be sure to tell your doctor about any supplements you're taking, even if they're natural.
 That way, your doctor can check on any potential side effects or interactions with medications, foods, or other herbs and supplements.
-He or she can let you know if the supplement might raise your risks.
+They can let you know if the supplement might raise your risks.